AEtherSurfer/MOBACraft/README.md

     - creep barraks
     - melee creeps (Zombies?, Zombie Pigmen?, spiders)
     - range creeps (Skeletons?, Wither Skeletons?)
-    - zombies and creeps can wear colored armor to indicate which team they are on
+    - zombies and crskeletons eeps can wear colored leather armor to indicate which team they are on
 6. Towers
     - fire charges?
 6. Economy